 A food stylist has an attention for detail, they pay attention to every little thing in front of them.
 They work hard to make sure that a dish of food looks fantastic for the photographer.

 Whether they’re photographing the food for a menu, cookbook, or advertisement, the food needs to look perfect.

-According to The Art Career Project a food stylist by definition is: “Food styling is the art of arranging food so that it looks tasty and fresh.
-This is important in a number of situations, particularly when the food is being photographed.
+According to The Art Career Project, a food stylist by definition is: “Food styling is the art of arranging food so that it looks tasty and fresh.
+This is important in several situations, particularly when the food is being photographed.
 For instance, the pictures of food that you see in cookbooks, magazines, advertisements, and menus have been styled.”

 2. Chief Listening Officer

 A chief listening officer is one step above a social media manager.
 They’re someone that pays close attention to the world around them.
 They not only manage social media for companies, but they also pay very close attention to what people are saying and sharing about the company.